davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 # Acknowledgements
 {:numbered="false"}

 The authors thank Nick Harper, and Emily Stark for many valuable discussions and insights which led to this document.
+Thanks also to Aaron Gable for providing feedback on ACME extensions.